insthync/LiteNetLibManager/docs/basic/network_object.md

 This is allows you to invoke `LiteNetLibNetFunction`, receive various callbacks, and automatically sync `LiteNetLibSyncField` and `LiteNetLibSyncList` from server to client.
 There can be multiple `LiteNetLibBehaviour` on a single game object but only one `LiteNetLibIdentity`.

-Some of the built-in components of the networking system are derived from `LiteNetLibBehaviour`, including `LiteNetLibTransform` and `LiteNetLibVisibleChecker`.
+Some of the built-in components of the networking system are derived from `LiteNetLibBehaviour`, including `LiteNetLibTransform`.

 There are following event functions that overrideable:
 - `OnSetOwnerClient(bool isOwnerClient)`, This function will be called when this client has been verified as owner client (Player who can controls it)